awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-format.md

 **Currently, AWS Glue does not support "xml" for output\.**

 You can use the following `format_options` values with `format="xml"`:
-+ `rowtag`: Specifies the XML tag in the file to treat as a row\.
++ `rowTag`: Specifies the XML tag in the file to treat as a row\.
 Row tags cannot be self\-closing\.
 + `encoding`: Specifies the character encoding\.
 The default value is `"UTF-8"`\.
 + `excludeAttribute`: A Boolean value that specifies whether you want to exclude attributes in elements or not\.
 The default value is `"false"`\.
 + `treatEmptyValuesAsNulls`: A Boolean value that specifies whether to treat white space as a null value\.
 The default value is `"false"`\.